 Table of Contents

-Doctors have to make sure that the person is truly able to describe the patient and their symptoms.
-It is also important that the accompanying person leaves out their personal opinions and describes everything objectively.
+Taking a medical history is the first step in every patient examination.
+If possible, the physician should ask questions directly to the patient.
+Exceptions include small children or people who have trouble expressing themselves.
+Caregivers or family members can also be asked to describe their personal impressions, although the physician needs to ensure that the caregiver or family member is able to accurately describe the patient and their symptoms.
+It is also important that physicians put aside their personal opinions and describe the patient’s condition objectively.
 The assessment is the responsibility of the physician.
-If necessary, he must check how well the accompanying person can actually assess the patient by asking skillful questions.
+If necessary, they must check how well the accompanying person can actually assess the patient by asking skillful questions.
 For this purpose, questions about everyday life, aiming to determine how well the patient can accomplish certain things, are well suited.

-- Willingness to listen
+- Be willing to listen

-- Ability to listen
+- Have the ability to listen

 - Be completely present

 A physician’s interest in their patient must be genuine, however; otherwise, the other 3 prerequisites cannot be met.
 If possible, the patient should not be interrupted.
 This is also important because the patient will subjectively describe their symptoms and list things that are particularly burdensome.
 Of course, these points are important, but there may also be inconsistencies that the patient is not aware of and that are only briefly mentioned in the course of the conversation.
 Thus, any interruption from the physician can cause them to miss these vital points.

 Empathy is sensitive understanding, not sympathy or compassion.
 The physician’s goal is to identify with the patient.
 The physician has a difficult task: to not be judgmental and to make this clear through how they speak to their patients.